 In many cases, they’re becoming hubs of activity unto themselves.
 Most of this activity relies directly or indirectly on technology, making IT more important to hotel operations and the guest experience than ever before.

-So we’re here to share ten of the top communication technology trends in hospitality today.
-Check them out.
-Think about which ones make sense for your business.
+Check top communication trends in hospitality today and think about which ones make sense for your business.
 And if you see an opportunity, you can get out in front and begin planning accordingly.
 After all, in hospitality, every advantage counts.

 Automation continues to be a trend that is changing the way guests are served.
 With the advancements in Artificial Intelligence (AI), hotels are looking at new ways to interact with guests digitally while freeing up hotel staff to work on other tasks.
 This also improves the travel experience as language differences can be eliminated, ensuring clear communication with travelers wherever they may be from.